Table of Contents

 - First-degree sprain (mild strain) - Minimal damage to the ligaments has occurred.
 Healing will typically be quick, and the sprain can often be treated by yourself.

 - Second-degree sprain (moderate strain) - At least one ligament has been damaged, but no ligaments are completely torn.
 Partial tears are likely to be present.
-Healing will take longer, and bruising and swelling is likely to be noticeable.
+Healing will take longer, and bruising and swelling are likely to be noticeable.

 - Third-degree sprain (severe strain) - At least one ligament has been completely torn.
 It may be impossible to fully use the damaged joint, and treatment may include a cast, brace, or even surgery.